-This Government have been clear there should be no safe space online for terrorists and their supporters to radicalise or inspire people.
-We are working closely with industry, including through the Global Internet Forum, to counter terrorism and to encourage industry to develop innovative solutions to tackle online radicalisation.
+The Government have been clear that there should be no safe space online for terrorists and their supporters to radicalise, recruit, incite or inspire.
+We are working closely with the industry, including through the Global Internet Forum to Counter Terrorism, to encourage it to develop innovative solutions to tackle online radicalisation.

 My hon.
 Friend is right.
 Internet companies could do more with their technology.
 They could do much more to recognise that they have a responsibility for much of the stuff that is hosted on their sites and they could do more to take it down.
 That is why the United Kingdom Government, through the Global Internet Forum, are taking the lead in dealing with the issue.
 The Home Secretary was only recently in Silicon Valley, talking to those companies and trying to put further pressure on them to use their profits and vast wealth actually to do something about it.